-- Mixed employment precincts in Richmond / Cremorne and Collingwood; - Major Activity Centres at Swan Street, Richmond; Bridge Road, Richmond; Victoria Street, Richmond; Smith Street, Collingwood/Fitzroy and Brunswick Street, Fitzroy - Neighbourhood centres at Johnston Street, Collingwood/Abbotsford; Queens Parade, Fitzroy North/ Clifton Hill; Gertrude Street, Fitzroy Heidelberg Road, Alphington; St Georges Road, Fitzroy North and Nicholson Street, Carlton North and Fitzroy North. - Industrial precincts in Abbotsford (north of Victoria St), Richmond (north of Bridge Rd) and Burnley (south of Swan St). - Health precincts in Fitzroy (St Vincent's Hospital) and Richmond (Epworth Hospital).
+- Mixed employment precincts in Richmond/Cremorne and Collingwood. - Major activity centres at Swan Street, Richmond; Bridge Road, Richmond; Victoria Street, Richmond; Smith Street, Collingwood/Fitzroy and Brunswick Street, Fitzroy. - Neighbourhood centres at Johnston Street, Collingwood/Abbotsford; Queens Parade, Fitzroy North/ Clifton Hill; Gertrude Street, Fitzroy Heidelberg Road, Alphington; St Georges Road, Fitzroy North and Nicholson Street, Carlton North and Fitzroy North. - Industrial precincts in Abbotsford (north of Victoria St), Richmond (north of Bridge Rd) and Burnley (south of Swan St). - Health precincts in Fitzroy (St Vincent's Hospital) and Richmond (Epworth Hospital).

 Yarra's employment precincts and activity centres are critical economic areas that support a broad range of business and employment uses.
-The availability of employment land in Yarra is a strength and competitive advantage, and will be important in accommodating future business and employment growth.
-Similarly, Yarra's activity centres have land available to support residential growth.
-Therefore, Yarra is in a unique position whereby both population and employment growth can be accommodated.
+The availability of areas of employment land in Yarra as shown in the map below is a strength and competitive advantage and will be important in accommodating future business and employment growth.
+Similarly, Yarra's activity centres can support further residential growth.
+Therefore, Yarra is in a position whereby further population and employment growth can be accommodated.